Last Updated on April 29, 2024

 Once you have gathered all your information and data relating to your building project, you will need to use clear, quantifiable questions:

-• How Much Time?
-Get really clear here.
+- How Much Time?
+Clarity is important.
 It is essential to have an expected start time and time of completion.
-During the project, if there are known delays or potential delays, allow for them.
-Ask your contractor for daily reports, or create your own.
+During the project, if there are known delays or potential delays, be sure to call these out to your contractor.
+Ask your contractor for daily reports or create your own and share them, to make sure you both understand what is going on.
 This isn’t so you can micro-manage, but so that you can be involved, avoid surprises, and keep your expectations realistic.
 It’s easy to find yourself overstepping your bounds, sticking your nose into every detail, when you don’t know what’s going on.
 So again, be clear up front that either they will give you daily, or least reasonable, updates, or you’re going to do my own digging around in the project and ask a lot of questions.
 Believe me, you will get your reports!

 Key Takeaways